For many fans, the Premier League is the biggest and best league in the world, capable of attracting some of the biggest stars.

 Unfortunately for Iago Aspas, the Spaniard’s poor spell at Liverpool coincided with the growth of social media in football.
 His corner in a 2-0 defeat against Chelsea in 2014 — yes, THAT one — went viral as it went straight to Willian on the edge of the box.
 Twitter accounts were made in honour of the moment and Aspas never really recovered, destined to be a flop.

 But since leaving Liverpool, first on loan in 2014 (during which he won the Europa League with Sevilla) before permanently a year later, Aspas has revived his career and is now a hero at Celta Vigo.
-In 345 games for the club, Aspas has scored 152 goals and earned his Spain debut — making 18 appearances for La Roja, scoring six times.
-Now 33, Aspas should be winding down his career but is still firing in the goals.
+In 380 games for the club, Aspas has scored 166 goals and earned his Spain debut — making 18 appearances for La Roja, scoring six times.
+Now 34, Aspas should be winding down his career but is still firing in the goals and finished last season as La Liga’s top assister, with 13.

 7. Memphis Depay